-Our drop in is open Monday – Friday 11am – 2pm.
-We welcome up to 80 visitors a day who come for support, advice practical help and a warm, safe space for social integration and classes.
+Our advice service is open Monday – Friday 10am – 2pm.
+We welcome over a 100 visitors a day who come for support, advice practical help and a warm, safe space for social integration and classes.

 The Harbour Project is authorised by the Office of the Immigration Services Commissioner to give Asylum and Protection Advice at OISC Level 1.
 OISC Registration Number N201800020.